netobserv/network-observability-operator/docs/FlowCollector.md

 `advanced` allows setting some aspects of the internal configuration of the eBPF agent.
 This section is aimed mostly for debugging and fine-grained performance optimizations, such as `GOGC` and `GOMAXPROCS` env vars.
-Users setting its values do it at their own risk.
+Set these values at your own risk.

 <table>
     <thead>